Causes, and Treatment of Enlarged Heart

 • Swelling: Enlarged heart can lead to fluid retention in the body, causing swelling in the legs, ankles, or abdomen.

-• Irregular heartbeat: As the heart enlarges, it may disrupt its electrical system, causing arrhythmias and palpitations.
+• irregular heartbeat: As the heart enlarges, it may disrupt its electrical system, causing arrhythmias and palpitations.

 Diagnosis of Enlarged Heart